MartinHelmut/mono/presentation/src/presentation.md

 console.log(getHello('Everyone'));
 ```

-^ This is the basic setup that will be used for every example
+^ - This is the basic setup that will be used for every example

 ---

 # TypeScript "--build"

-^ Let's se how we can achieve this with the TypeScript compiler
+^ - Let's se how we can achieve this with the TypeScript compiler

 ---

 `npm i typescript`

-^ Overall can be installed with
+^ - Overall can be installed with
+- And the project setup looks like this (next slide)

 ---